theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 | GPxx_ADCx | GPIO pin number ‘xx’, with analog input number ‘x’ | These can pins can also be used as an analog input |

-### :triangular_flag_on_post: Electronic components
+### :triangular_flag_on_post: Common Components
+The following a handful of common components that we will use in the following circuits.
-- a breadboard
+#### a breadboard
-- jumper wires, also known as jumper leads
-- a push-button switch
+We already touched the breadboard but if you don't feel confident and want some extra help check this: [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/)
+#### wires
+The wire used to connect components.
+They come in a wide range of sizes and types.
+There are 2 main varieties; solid core or stranded.
+Solid core is stiffer, stranded wire is more flexible.
+We will use jumper wires, also known as jumper leads on our breadboard.
+#### switches
+Switches pass or interrupt the flow of electricity.
+You can attach wires to 2 contacts and they are put in contact by activating the switch.
+Switches can be momentary and toggles switches.
+A toggle switch stays in it last position.
+A momentary switch (or pushbutton) spring back to their default position.
+We will use the latter.
-- light-emitting diodes (LED)
+#### light-emitting diodes (LED)
+LED's are the most common for of output from a microcontroller as they need very little power to be turned on.
+A LED is a diode that emits light.
+We need to understand how a diode operates.
+A diode is like a one-way street: it only allows electricity to flow in one direction.
+In other words diodes are polarized.
+The 2 sides of a diode are called a cathode (-) and an anode (+).
-- resistors
+#### resistors
+Resistors give electricity something to do: the convert electricity to heat.
+In this way, they prevent the infamous short circuit.
+Resistors have 2 leads and no polarity.
+Resistors are rated in Ohms (Ω), indicating how much resistance they offer.
+Below you can learn to read the colour codes.
-- potentiometers
+#### potentiometers
+Potentiometers, or pots for short, are variable resistors.
+They resist the flow of electricity according to the rotation angle of the shaft or knob.
+Other common variable resistors are photocells (LDR), termistors, forcesensitive (FSR) and bendsensors.

 ### :triangular_flag_on_post: Reading resistor colour codes
 ![resistor color codes chart](images/pico/resistor_color_codes_chart.png)

-## Wiring Diagrams & Schematics
+## <a name="schematics">Wiring Diagrams & Schematics</a>
 Our next step is to wire an external LED to the board using a breadboard.
-I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to GP 15 on the Pico with a 330Ω resistor, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a sketch or diagram with the wires and components connected to the Pico plugged into the breadboard?!
+I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to GP 15 on the Pico with a 330Ω resistor, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a schematic  or drawing with the wires and components connected to the Pico plugged into the breadboard?!

-Being able to read these diagrams is a very important part of building circuits.
+Being able to read these schematics and diagrams is a very important part of building circuits.
 Schematics are universal pictograms that allow people all over the world to understand and build electronics.
 Every electronic component has a very unique schematic symbol.
 These symbols are then assembled into circuits using a variety of programs.
 You could also draw them out by hand.
 If you want to dive deeper in the world of electronics and circuit building, learning to read schematics is a very important step in doing so.

 Below is the schematics for the above circuit and, at the right, a much easier to read and wire diagram (made with [Fritzing](http://fritzing.org/home/)).
 We will mainly use this kind of wiring diagams in this tutorial.

 ![image](images/pico/Pico-bb-ExternalLed.png)

 Have a look at this more elaborate tutorial [How to Read a Schematic](https://learn.sparkfun.com/tutorials/how-to-read-a-schematic).
-And also more on [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/)

-So our wiring diagram on a breadboard will look more or less like this:
+So our after wiring pico and components on the breadboard according to the schematic (and wiring diagram) it will look more or less like this:
 ![image](images/pico/Pico-bb-ExternalLed-photo.png)

+## <a name="externalled">Next level LED blinking.
 Controlling an external LED in MicroPython is no different to controlling your Pico’s internal LED: only the pin number changes.
 Find the line:
 `led_onboard = machine.Pin(25, machine.Pin.OUT)` and change 25 to 15.

 ```Python